CodeYourFuture/fundamentals-blockly/examples/removing_contents.md

 </ol>
 ```

 The conversion is done "internally in the program".
-You won't see the converted HTML code, but you can see the changes in the the rendered view.
+You won't see the converted HTML code, but you can see the changes in the rendered view.